ttnguyen1904/scap_stock_price_yrl/README.md

 # web_scape_stock_price_qurl
-Web scraping local bank stock prices
+Web scraping local bank stock prices as part of a larger study on banking performance over the course of 5 years as well as getting necessary information to build up a model of stock price in relation to its performance indicators.

 """"""""""""""""""""""""""""""""""
 SCRAPING WEBSITE